benadar293/benadar293.github.io/README.md

 | **Horn** | 75.0 |

-To reproduce the results from the paper, the EM process, as described in the [paper](https://link-url-here.org), including synthetic data pre-training and pitch shift augmentation, is required.
+To reproduce the results from the paper, the EM process, as described in the [paper](https://link-url-here.org), including synthetic data pre-training, pitch-shift augmentation, and loss masking, is required.

 Links to performances excerpts of which we used for demonstration: